 This is an important characteristic of a software provider that’s supposed to help your business grow.

 ActiveCampaign is also the only provider to offer a Customer Success Commitment, outlining its standards of support and education.
-This starts with the implementation and migrations process at the very beginning of your time as an ActiveCampaign customer and carries on through its online community, online and in-person events and pre-built automation recipes.
+This starts with the implementation and migration process at the very beginning of your time as an ActiveCampaign customer and carries on through its online community, online and in-person events and pre-built automation recipes.

 ActiveCampaign also offers an extensive range of online support material, ranging from videos and guides to documentation and step-by-step tutorials.